 These clients find it hard to work with architects who can not act and deliver at their level.
 Which often leads to a frustrating architect-client relationship.

 Architects and these type of clients misunderstand their roles a lot.
 Most architects see themselves as the sources of building design ideas and custodians of the knowledge and experience required for building designs.

 Though sadly, this is seldom the way client B sees the operations of the architect.
-Some see the architect as a means to an end, the end which is the design document.
+Some see the architect as a means to an end, the end of which is the design document.

-The mindset of some Client Bs.
+The mindset of Client B.